censorship-no/ceno-docs/user-manual/en/browser/testing.md

 To complete all the tests below you will need at least two devices connected to the same Wi-Fi network, and a third one on a completely different network.

 All the tests will be performed using [public browsing](public-private.md).
 If something does not work as expected, please be patient and check the section on [troubleshooting](troubleshooting.md).
+Specifically, if the browser gets stuck for more than a couple of minutes while loading a page, you may hit stop and reload it (although this may alter results slightly).

 ## Accessing an injector